uma-dev/GCP-course/notes.md

 ### Cloud SQL

-You can import/export data from:j
+You can import/export data from:
 - Console/gcloud/REST API
 - Large databases use serverless mode